University of Bergen

 Involvement of micro, small and medium-sized companies

-We also co-work with municipality-based and private kindergartens.
-Interprofessional student teams create educational programs on public health issues for 4-5 years old children.
-They perform with children, debrief with staff and perform with other children.
-Students learn, staff learn and children learn.
+We also collaborate with municipality-based and private kindergartens and schools.
+Interprofessional student teams create interactive pedagogic sessions related to health and life mastery issues for 4-5 years old children.
+The students perform with children, encounter the staff in a dialogue meeting and perform with a new group of children.

 Organisation and support structures